-Obliged entities shall pay particular attention to transactions which differ from the ordinary in respect of their structure or size or with regard to the size or office of the obliged entity.
+Obliged entities shall pay particular attention to transactions which are unusual in respect of their structure or size or with regard to the size or office of the obliged entity.
 The same also applies in the event of transactions which lack an obvious economic purpose or are inconsistent with obliged entities' experience or knowledge of the customer.
 When necessary, steps shall be taken to establish the source of the funds involved in the transaction.
+(444/2023)